fedhere/PUI2018_fb55/HW8_fb55/README.md

 Work with the same team with which you submitted the proposal and turn in a single report for the whole team.
 Use Authorea .
 If you worked in a group your team should have recieved more than one review, merge and discuss their content as apprioriate. as a platform for delivery.

 Make an account on Authorea (free account).
 Authorea is a collaborative writing platform.
-In past years we used it for the capstone reports (but it was purchased by a corparate group since so we may dismiss it).
+In past years we used it for the capstone reports (but it was purchased by a corparate group since so we may dismiss it).Authorea is not a notebook.
+You can duwnload the file but no reason to.
+Write the report in authorea.
+Include a link to the authorea report in your readme.
+Upload the notebook to get tub.
+Link the get hub notebook inside of Astoria article (Directions on how to do that are on the aithorea site)

 Finish the Citibike analysis you set up in HW4 in a notebook.
 Perform the appropriate statistical test.
 Incorporate your classmate's comment (from the review you recieved in HW5/6) where appropriate, and when you are not incorporating them discuss why the suggestions were not embraced (a few of you do not have a review yet, but I will upload one within the next few hours).

+1. Write the report in authorea.
+2. upload the notebook to github.
+3. Link the get hub notebook inside of Authorea article (Directions on how to do that are on the aithorea site)
+4. Include a link to the authorea report in your readme in the homework repo.

 Write up a summary of the project as an Authorea article (a single article for your working team) which MUST includes: